Employee Development: How to grow your employees when you can't promote them

 Ask the right questions to uncover growth ideas for employees

-If you really want to understand your team members and how they want to go, you need to ask the right questions.
-Use your 1 on 1s to ask these questions:
+If you really want to understand your team members and how they want to grow, you need to ask the right questions.
+Use your 1 on 1s to ask these employee growth and development questions:

 • What are your long-term goals?
 Have you thought about them?